strmlineapp-ux/agileflow/docs/user-manual.md

 ## 7. Settings & Preferences

 Access your preferences by clicking your avatar in the bottom-left corner of the sidebar and selecting **"Account Settings"**.
-This page has no visible header, and the user search bar is automatically focused to make finding other users easier.
+This page has no visible header; the user search bar is automatically focused to make finding other users easier.

 Your user preferences appear in a compact, icon-driven row on your user card.
 Hover over each icon to see its function.